 The Mayo Clinic shares these signs and symptoms of an alcohol use disorder:

 Have more questions about alcohol?
-View the CDC’s frequently asked questions.
+View the CDC’s Drinking Less Matters page

 Every September, the FASD Awareness Campaign draws attention to the risks associated with drinking alcohol during pregnancy.